How to start a voice over career in 2022: a definitive guide

 There’s lots to learn so that you can achieve really decent results when recording voiceover from home.

 You don’t simply become a voiceover artist overnight.
-Owning a microphone and knowing how to read out loud might be two of the basic requirements but there is SO MUCH MORE TO IT than that.
-Successful VOs balance their time and energy developing expertise across a very wide range of areas that support their business as a whole.
+Owning a microphone and knowing how to read out loud might be two of the basic requirements but there is so much more to a successful voice acting career than that.
+Successful voice actors balance their time and energy developing expertise across a very wide range of areas that support their business as a whole.
 You must do the same.

 Although within our membership we have specialist advice on branding, marketing, social media, websites, productivity, launching and sustaining your voiceover business, again YouTube can be a great resource for more general advice on running a successful business.